 DASH Diet For Hypertension – Overview

-One of the most notable and most common cardiovascular disease risk factors is significant risk factors hypertension, also known as high blood pressure.
+One of the most notable and common cardiovascular disease risk factors is significant risk factors hypertension, also known as high blood pressure.

 According to the American Heart Association, hypertension is a condition that occurs when a person’s blood pressure, defined as the force that blood exerts as it flows through their blood vessels, is consistently too high.